 As you cross the stage, our graduation photographer, GradImages, will take a posed picture of you and a posed picture of you and President Dorman.
 At this time, your guests may also quickly take pictures of you on stage.
 As you exit the stage, GradImages will take a group picture of you and your guests.
 GradImages will provide proofs to you at the email address on your reservation form approximately one week after the ceremony.

 We hope you will take advantage of our beautiful Milledgeville campus for additional pictures on the day of your ceremony.
 As you do, please be respectful and environmentally conscious by not leaving confetti, glitter, or other debris behind after your photo shoot.

 If you or your guests need special accommodations, please notify Disability Services at 478-445-5931 or by email at email@example.com no later than Friday, April 16, so we can be prepared to assist you.
 The earlier you can contact us, the better opportunity we will have to hire providers who can assist you.
 To minimize the number of individuals in the building, we will not have services on standby.

 To follow health and safety guidelines, there will be no processional or recessional during the commencement experience.
 There will be no marching faculty for these unique events.

-Although GC does not anticipate any security problems, we constantly monitor the events to protect the safety and security of our guests.
+Although Georgia College does not anticipate any security problems, we constantly monitor the events to protect the safety and security of our guests.
 All who enter the Centennial Center for commencement are subject to search, as are all carried items.
 You and your guests are asked to leave behind certain items that are prohibited because of security reasons:

 - No large bags, back packs, large purses or items larger than 12 x 12, except for items pertaining to medical conditions or child care